JJ-JianJiao/QAEngineerChallenge/UnityChallenge/README.md

 ### UnityChallenge

-1.clone the whole project into you machine
+1.clone the whole project into your machine

 2.Open Unity Hub